sanamlimbu/canvas-data-2/local_init_db/README.md

-# Canvas Data 2 Sync From Local Device
+# Canvas Data 2 Initialize From Local Device

 Synchronize Canvas Data 2 from a local device to your choice of database.